v8/v8.dev/src/blog/regexp-tier-up.md

 description: 'In this blog post we describe how we take advantage of the upsides of interpreting regular expressions and mitigate the downsides.'
 tweet: '1180131710568030208'
 ---
 In its default configuration, V8 compiles regular expressions to native code upon the first execution.
 As part of our work on [JIT-less V8](/blog/jitless), we introduced an interpreter for regular expressions.
 Interpreting regular expressions has the advantage of using less memory, but it comes with a performance penalty.
-In this blog post we describe how we take advantage of the upsides of interpreting regular expressions and mitigate the downsides.
+In this blog post we describe how we take advantage of the upsides of interpreting regular expressions while mitigating the downsides.

 ## Tier-up strategy for RegExp

 We want to use the ‘best of both worlds’ for regular expressions.
 In order to do so, we first compile all regular expressions to bytecode and interpret them.
 This way, we save a lot of memory, and overall (and with the new, faster interpreter) the performance penalty is acceptable.
 If a regular expression with the same pattern is used again, we consider it to be ‘hot’ so we recompile to native code.
 From this point on, we continue the execution as fast as we can.

 There are many different paths through the regular expression code in V8, depending on the method invoked, whether it is a global or non-global regexp, and if we’re taking the fast or slow path.
 That being said, we want the tier-up decision to be as centralized as possible.
-We’ve added a ticks field toV8’s RegExp object that is initialized to a certain value at runtime.
+We’ve added a ticks field to V8’s RegExp object that is initialized to a certain value at runtime.
 This value represents the number of times the regular expression will be interpreted before we tier-up to the compiler.
 Each time the regular expression is interpreted, we decrement the ticks field by 1.
 In a built-in written in [CodeStubAssembler](/blog/csa) which is invoked for all regular expressions, we check the ticks flag on every execution.
 Once the ticks reach 0, we know we need to recompile the regular expression to native code, and we jump to runtime to do so.

 We’ve mentioned that regular expressions can have different execution paths.
 For the case of global replaces with functions as parameters, the implementations for native code and bytecode differ.
 The native code expects an array to store all matches upfront, and the bytecode matches one at a time.
 Because of this, we’ve decided to always eagerly tier-up to native code for this use case.

 ## Speeding up the RegExp interpreter